-Consulting Engineers South Africa (CESA) aims to be the ‘Proud Voice of Consulting Engineering in South Africa’.
+Consulting Engineers South Africa (CESA) is 'The Voice of Consulting Engineering'.
 CESA represents for its members, a body that promotes their joint interests and, because of its standing, provides quality assurance for clients.
-Over 500 firms employing just over 22 000 staff, who collectively earn a total fee income of almost R19 billion per annum, are members of CESA.
+Over 540 firms employing over 24 300 staff are members of CESA, with a total fee income in excess of R25 billion per annum.
 CESA is committed to the principles of sustainability and the promotion of engineering excellence.

 The Consulting Engineers South Africa (CESA) Bi-annual Economic and Capacity Survey for the period July to December 2015, just released indicates that times are tough and getting tougher with industry confidence the lowest in 16 years.
 The report indicates that the consulting engineering industry will have to adapt to a low growth environment as the outlook for infrastructure spending is hampered by poor economic growth, lower than expected revenue by government, international economic instability and price volatility, and low private sector confidence.

 The CESA Aon Engineering Excellence Awards is a celebration of innovation, quality, outstanding workmanship and professionalism.
 Consulting Engineers South Africa (CESA) is proud to host this annual event as a platform to showcase the outstanding achievements of its member organisations.
 The Awards focus on consulting engineers and their clients who participate in or initiate projects that promote the advancement of our nation and the people of the continent.

 Consulting Engineers South Africa (CESA) supports the clarion call to address institutional and regulatory barriers to business investment and growth, announced Finance Minister Pravin Gordhan during the Budget Speech.